dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 Currently functional tests are expected to return `42` as a success code so please be careful when adding a new one.

+### Testing various configurations

+It's possible to test various configurations by setting a combination of additional MSBuild properties such as `RunAOTCompilation`,`MonoForceInterpreter`, and some more.

+1. AOT

+To build for AOT only mode, add `/p:RunAOTCompilation=true /p:MonoForceInterpreter=false` to a build command.

+2. AOT-LLVM

+To build for AOT-LLVM mode, add `/p:RunAOTCompilation=true /p:MonoForceInterpreter=false /p:MonoEnableLLVM=true` to a build command.

+3. Interpreter

+To build for Interpreter mode, add `/p:RunAOTCompilation=false /p:MonoForceInterpreter=true` to a build command.

 ### Test App Design
 Android app is basically a [Java Instrumentation](https://github.com/dotnet/runtime/blob/main/src/tasks/AndroidAppBuilder/Templates/MonoRunner.java) and a simple Activity that inits the Mono Runtime via JNI.
 This Mono Runtime starts a simple xunit test runner called XHarness.TestRunner (see https://github.com/dotnet/xharness) which runs tests for all `*.Tests.dll` libs in the bundle.
 There is also XHarness.CLI tool with ADB embedded to deploy `*.apk` to a target (device or emulator) and obtain logs once tests are completed.